MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-adaptive-dialog-setup.md

 As with other bots, you still need to create the storage layer and state management objects.

-You will use the dialog manager to run your adaptive dialogs.
-In order for the dialog manager to set up memory scopes, it needs references to the storage layer and user and conversation state objects.
+You will use the dialog manager to run your adaptive dialogs, and it will need references to the storage layer and user and conversation state objects.
+(It needs these to set up memory scopes.)
 While you can add these directly to the dialog manager, the dialog manager will discover these if they are registered properly on the turn context.

 **startup.cs**